KINDERGARTEN-GRADE 8 2020-21

 Qualified teachers who have been trained in accredited teacher’s colleges staff the school.

-Another strength of the school’s curriculum is its on-going review and updating.
+Another strength of the school’s curriculum is its on-going review and updating of the school’s curriculum.
 The faculty studies an area of the academic program each year and then adopts new materials that fit the school’s aims and objectives.
-Normally, the subjects are updated in a five-year cycle, more frequently if needed.
+Normally, the subjects are updated in a six-year cycle, more frequently if needed.
+Ipads and Chromebooks are utilized in all classrooms.
 Through a textbook loan program to students, we are able to maintain an academic program of excellent quality taught in a Christian environment.

 The areas of learning are: